 - Stephen King's The Dark Tower series has a few examples of the ancient oldies version with "Hey Jude" being a popular bar song in a post-apocalyptic world, and the drum beat Z.Z.
 Top's "Velcro Fly" driving the residents of an otherwise abandoned city insane.

 - When the kids first enter Everworld and bump into Vikings, they impress them with "Killing Me Softly" and a version of "The Battle Hymn of the Republic" with Viking related lyrics.

 - Another example is seen in the ninth book.
 When Anica became allied with the Amazons, she taught them several late-twentieth century songs.
 This may have worked to her disadvantage, however, as the Amazon leader singing "R-E-S-P-E-C-T" was enough to tip off Anica's witch daughter that she was alive and nearby.

-- Subverted in Eric Flint's 1632, the "uptimers" from Grantville(a contemporary West Virginia mining town sent back to the year 1632) hold the Spanish army at bay by playing various recordings on an amplifier, ranging from Beethoven and Mozart to Bon Jovi.
+- Subverted in Eric Flint's 1632, the "uptimers" from Grantville(a contemporary West Virginia mining town sent back to the year 1632) hold the Spanish army at bay by playing various recordings on an amplifier, ranging from Ludwig van Beethoven and Wolfgang Amadeus Mozart to Bon Jovi.

 Live Action TV

 - In the pilot movie of Buck Rogers In The 25th Century, 20th Century Buck loosens up a futuristic formal dance by introducing the uptight future humans to "something kinda funky."
 He teaches the keyboardist to play it simply by snapping his fingers a few times and telling the musician to "let yourself go."

 - In Goodnight Sweetheart, Gary makes a name for himself as a songwriter by performing Beatles hits during the Blitz.